jlelong/LaTeX-Workshop-wiki/Intellisense.md

 ## Environments

 Completion for environments works similarly as for commands.
 It is based on a set of predefined environments enriched with those defined by the included packages when [`latex-workshop.intellisense.package.enabled`](#latex-workshopintellisensepackageenabled) is `true`.
 Moreover, any custom environment is added to the list after being used once.
+When [`latex-workshop.intellisense.package.env.enabled`](#latex-workshopintellisensepackageenvenabled) is `true`, environments can be inserted by using snippets of the form `\envname`

 ## Files